george0815/M3TV/README.md

 1. Find a youtube video
 2. Click "share"
 3. Click "Embed"
-4. Copy the string that's in the quotations after "src=" and paste it into the text box.
+4. Copy the string that's in the quotations after "src=" and paste it into the text box
+5. Click "Back" to save changes

 ### Controls
 Next Channel - N<br>